 More than 81 million vehicles will be sold around the world in 2018.
 While the global automotive production industry employs more than 8 million people, experts predict that won’t be enough to keep up with sales.
-More companies are turning to cobots to help fill jobs and complete a number of tasks in the space.
+More companies are turning to collaborative robots (cobots) to help fill jobs and complete a number of tasks in the space.
 And while it’s true that the industry still relies heavily on traditional industrial robots for much of the heavily lifting involved in production, assembly and painting, increasingly, cobots play a key role in a number of areas:

 - Completing tasks that humans don’t like doing: Imagine stacking parts off a conveyor belt all day, working with superheated materials like metal or glue, or tending a CNC machine as it builds a gearbox or chassis.
 All three jobs are critical, but can also be tiresome, dangerous or monotonous.
 Cobots can take on the routine, backbreaking, dull work, or reduce human exposure to dangerous materials.
 And while CNC machining brings precision and efficiency to automotive factories, tending them all day is pretty tedious: Cobots ensure they’re tended to without taking up the valuable time and attention of a human resource.

 - Manufacturing automotive component parts: Vehicles are assembled from hundreds of component parts – from the intricate parts in the engine, instrument panels on the dashboard, and the upholstery and interior elements, to the wipers, defrosters and mirrors.
 Most of those components are designed and built elsewhere, then shipped to the final assembly destination, and cobots play a key role in their production.
 From installing gears in transmissions to assembling and inspecting defrosters, cobots ensure that various pieces of automobiles are in perfect shape before they roll onto the showroom floor.